shivaramv357/PiRacer-DonkeyCar/README.md

 My contributions to this project included:

+- Setting up the PiRacer hardware and Raspberry Pi 5 environment
-- Collecting and organizing multiple driving datasets for autonomous navigation
+- Collecting and organizing multiple driving datasets
 - Training and evaluating deep learning models using the DonkeyCar framework
-- Optimizing lane-following, turning, and recovery performance through multi-dataset training
+- Improving autonomous driving performance through multi-dataset training
-- Deploying trained models to the Raspberry Pi 5 for real-time autonomous driving
+- Deploying and validating the trained model on the PiRacer platform
-- Evaluating autonomous driving performance on an indoor racing track,

 ---